JHOFER-Cloud/helm-charts/charts/proxmox-exporter/README.md

 ## Prerequisites

-- An secret with Proxmox credentials
+- A secret with Proxmox credentials

 ## Installation